tonytw1/osm-jigsaw/README.md

 - Ways within a relation might not always be in sequential order.
 - Ways within an relation outline may be pointing in different directions.
 A certain amount of trail and error might be needed.

-Output the resolved areas in an unsorted file.
+Output the resolved areas into an unsorted file.

-#### 3) Sort the areas into a hierarchy
+#### 3) Sort the areas into a graph

-Much like a child's sort sorting game.
-Smaller areas should fall down into larger areas.
+Much like a child's shape sorting game.
+Smaller areas should fall down into larger areas with they fit inside.
 More important relations like countries should float to the top.
 The resulting structure will look vaguely like a heap with each child node representing an area which fits inside it's parent.